3503 PR.02 Promotions & Transfers

 - Reclassification: used when an employee’s job profile is being changed based upon the work they have been performing.

-For further information on promoting, transferring, or reclassifying current staff, see the following Workday@Yale Training guides:
+For further information on promoting, transferring, or reclassifying current staff, see the following Workday@Yale Training guide:

 After the appropriate business process has been completed, the employee record will be automatically updated.